TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-01-27-switch-travis-to-github-actions-to-reduce-stress.md

 <br>

 I think that's due to service being pretty new to the market.
 I hope these issues will be seen as primitive soon.
-For the fest of the features, **I love GitHub Action** and think you'll too after having feedback under 3 minutes after the last commit :).
+For the rest of the features, **I love GitHub Action** and think you'll too after having feedback under 3 minutes after the last commit :).

 <br>